 11. Can ROTC

-courses be counted as part of the CS major?
+courses be counted as part of the SE major?

-(courses numbered at the 300 or 400 level in the catalog) satisfy the requirements
+(courses numbered at the 300 or 400 level in the catalog) can serve as open electives.
+Lower

 division ROTC courses will not be counted towards a CS degree, however; sorry.